SWEJaber/Dream-Field/README.md

 I'd like to add the following to my game:
 * Music and sound effects.
 * Screens: Start, controls, game over, credits.
-* Changing environments (diverse background images and panels).
+* Environments changing in sync with music (diverse background images and panels).
 * Enemy AI.
 * More characters.
 * Code refactoring.